-If you’re out there looking for the best fancy pink diamond for your money, then please contact me and let me know your budget and what you’re looking for.
-I’ll sift through the available inventory online and send you a list of 4 or 5 suggested stones to choose from that fit your needs the best.
-Unlike the other sites, I’m not looking to sell you anything – my advice is objective and in your best interest.
-The service is free, and there is absolutely no commitment to buy any of my suggestions.
-You have nothing to lose!
+If you’re out there looking for the best diamond for your money, then please contact us and let us know your budget and what you’re looking for.
+We’ll sift through thousands of diamonds online and send you suggested stones to choose from that fit your needs the best.Also, from time to time the vendors we recommend give us exclusive one-time use coupons for our readers.
+We invite you to inquire.

 These ultra-rare gems were sold only in the most exclusive of fine jewelry stores and were the exclusive domain of very serious collectors who were extremely wealthy.
 The rest of us in the world had never heard of fancy color diamonds.

 This, of course, has changed greatly in the past 20 or so years.
 Now, who doesn’t know about natural fancy color diamonds?
 It’s not uncommon these days to read about the greatest celebrities of the day wearing pink, blue, or yellow diamonds down the red carpet.

 As you might imagine, this combination of extreme popularity with extreme scarcity makes for some very pricy diamonds.
 Perhaps with the exception of red diamonds, high quality pinks are the most expensive natural diamond color in the market today.

 Buying a pink diamond is a major decision that requires much thought and deliberation.

 Perhaps the most critical issue that needs to be dealt with first is simply the matter of budget.
 Since pink diamonds absolutely explode in value as their size and color intensity grows, you’ll need to enter into the process with a clear picture of what you intend to spend.

 Choose Your Intensity

 Secondly, you’ll have to decide on what kind of color intensity you desire.
 This, along with carat weight, will have the greatest impact on the price of the diamond.